 Boutique or Concierge Medicine

 There is a growing trend across America for fee-based care without insurance.
-The patient will pay a monthly or annual fee to a doctor and in return that doctor agrees to see that patient whenever he or she needs care.
+The patient will pay a monthly or annual fee to a doctor.
+In return that doctor agrees to see that patient whenever he or she needs care.
 Instead of being covered by insurance, the patient opts to essentially pay cash for care.
-In theory, this type of practice will allow a doctor to have less patients overall and be able to spend more time with you when you need health care.
+In theory, this type of practice will allow a doctor to have less patients overall, but be able to spend more time with them.

 Why would a doctor offer this?
 Well, accepting insurance in and of itself is expensive.
-The doctor already agrees to treat the patient at the network’s discounted rates, and then he or she has to employ staff to file with the insurance companies.
-Often they have to wait weeks for payment and occasionally claims are denied by insurance carriers.
-Collecting from the patient after the care has already been received is not always successful, which leaves the doctor on the hook.
-All of this costs time and money for the provider, whereas if the doctor collects an annual payment from you for your care, there is much less need for paperwork and staff to handle that paperwork.
+The doctor already agrees to treat the patient at the network’s discounted rates.
+Then he has to employ staff to file claims with the insurance companies.
+Often they have to wait weeks for payment.
+Occasionally claims are denied by insurance carriers.
+Collecting from the patient after the care has been received is not always successful, which leaves the doctor on the hook.
+All of this costs time and money for the provider.
+It’s easier for the doctor to collect payment from you.
+There is much less need for paperwork and staff to handle that paperwork.

-With all this said, we should be careful to put in the disclaimer that from the insurance agency side of things, we just aren’t seeing the problems with low numbers of doctors in Medicare yet.
-That doesn’t mean that this couldn’t change if Congress doesn’t permanently address the insolvency of our nation’s health insurance program for seniors.
-Doctors accepting Medicare need to fairly compensated for their work, and this is a can that Washington can’t keep kicking down the road forever.
-The Affordable Care Act includes bonus payments to doctors for primary care services under Medicare, and this is a step in the right direction.
-Long-term solutions need to be addressed soon to ensure the continued adequate access to providers under Medicare.
+From the insurance agency side of things, we just aren’t seeing problems with Medicare yet.
+That could if Congress doesn’t permanently address the insolvency of our nation’s health insurance program for seniors.
+Doctors accepting Medicare need to fairly compensated for their work.
+The Affordable Care Act includes bonus payments to doctors for primary care services under Medicare.
+This is a step in the right direction.